eldoy/csv2json/README.md

-# CSV2JSON
+# CSVStrom

-CSV2JSON converter.
-Streaming support so it works well for large files.
+Streaming CSV to JSON converter.
+Works well for large files.

 CLI is included.